chendaniely/chendaniely.github.io/_posts/2016/03/2016-03-14-scientific_purity_in_the_connected_age.md

 > from ecology and epidemiology, to sociology and economics,
 > each of which comes with its own rules and principles that are not reducible to a mere knowledge of psychology and biology

+The juxtaposition depicts why studying complexity science and understanding system dynamics is crucial.
+Watts uses the blackouts in the United States as examples of how optimizing local infrastructure makes the entire system more fragile.

 The more I progress academically and professionally, the more I realize the importance of Mathematics.
 As a statistician in training,